 For more information, contact Luis Feliz.

-In the fall of 2016, the Triangle Literacy Council has received a grant from the U.S. Department of Labor to create a YouthBuild program in Durham.
+In the fall of 2016, the Triangle Literacy Council received a grant from the U.S. Department of Labor to create a YouthBuild program in Durham.
 Bull City YouthBuild (BCYB) is a leadership development program for youth in need of education and job training.
-BCYB is a full-time, nine-month program where students ages 16-24 earn their high school equivalency/diploma while getting hands-on training and work experience in the construction industry.
+BCYB is a full-time, nine-month program where students ages 16-24 work to earn their high school equivalency/diploma while getting hands-on training and work experience in the construction industry.

-Through the YouthBuild program, students will work in the classroom to earn their high school equivalency/diploma while constructing low-income housing through our partnership with Habitat for Humanity of Durham.
+Through the YouthBuild program, students work in the classroom to earn their high school equivalency/diploma while constructing low-income housing through our partnership with Habitat for Humanity of Durham.
 Participants will have the opportunity to develop leadership skills, build lasting friendships, access career counseling and job or education placement, and earn a construction certificate that will make them highly employable.